fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 > Limit switches require notable care on the design and wiring to ensure that the system reliably contacts the switch in the manner needed.

 The apparent simplicity of a limit switch hides several design and mounting considerations.
 In an FRC environment, some of these are surprisingly tricky.
 - A limit switch _must not_ act as an end stop.
-Simply put, they're not robust enough and will fail, leaving your system in an uncontrolled, downward driving stage.
+Simply put, they're not robust enough to sustain impacts and will fail, leaving your system in an uncontrolled, downward driving stage.
 - A limit switch _must_ be triggered at the end of travel; Otherwise, it's possible to start _below_ the switch.
 - A switch must have a consistent "throw" ; It should trip at the same location every time.
 Certain triggering mechanisms and arms can cause problems.
 - If the hard stop moves or is adjusted, the switch will be exposed for damage, and/or result in other issues